 People Summary of responsibilities.
-Class teacher He/She is responsible for: Ensuring that all children have access to high quality teaching and that the curriculum is adapted to meet children's needs (also known as differentiation).
-Checking on the progress of your child and identifying, planning for, and delivering any additional help your child may need (this could be targeted work, additional support, adapting resources etc) and talking about this with the SENDCo as necessary.
-Writing 'Assess Plan Do and Reviews' and sharing these with parents termly.
+Class teacher He/she is responsible for: Ensuring that all children have access to high quality teaching and that the curriculum is adapted to meet children's needs (also known as adaptive teaching).
+Checking on the progress of your child and identifying, planning for, and delivering any additional help your child may need.
+This could be targeted work, additional support, adapting resources etc and talking about this with the SENDCO as necessary.
+Writing 'Assess Plan Do and Reviews' called support plans and sharing these with parents termly.
 Ensuring that all members of staff working with your child in school are aware of your child's individual needs and any specific adjustments which need to be made to enable them to be included and make progress.
 Ensuring that all staff working with your child in school are supported in delivering the planned work/programme for your child, so they can achieve the best possible progress.
 This may involve the use of additional adults, outside specialist help and/or specially planned work or resources.
-Ensuring that the school's SEND practice is followed in their classroom and for all the pupils they teach with any SEND.
-You can contact the class teacher via the school office for an appointment or at the beginning or end of the school day to speak informally or via the school email address.
-Special She is responsible for and will use her best endeavour to: Educational Needs Co- ordinator Coordinate all the support for children with special educational needs (SEND) and developing the school's SEND practice to make sure all children get a consistent, high quality response to meeting their needs in school.
-(SENDCo) Ensure you are involved in supporting your child's learning.
-Ensure you are kept informed about the support your child is getting.
-Mrs L Tasker Ensure you are involved in reviewing how they are doing.
-Ensure you are next of planning about for them. mio E raokoi Ensure you are part of planning ahead for them.
+Ensuring that the school's SEND practice is followed in their classroom and for all the pupils they teach with any SEN. You can contact the class teacher via the school office for an appointment by phone or via the school office email address or at the beginning or end of the school day to speak informally.
+Special He/she is responsible for and will use her best endeavour to: Educational Needs Co-ordinator (SENDCo) Coordinate all the support for children with special educational needs (SEND) and developing the school's SEND practice to make sure all children get a consistent, high-quality response to meeting their needs in school.
+Ensure you are involved in supporting your child's learning.
+Olava Dalvasii Ensure you are kept informed about the support your child is getting.
+Clare Balmer Ensure you are involved in reviewing how they are doing.
+Ensure you are part of planning ahead for them.
 Liaise with all the other people who may be coming into school to help support your child's learning e.g. Speech and Language Therapist, Educational Psychologist.
 Update the school's SEND register, (a system for ensuring all the SEND needs of pupils in this school are known and understood) and checking/maintaining your child's records of progress and needs.
 Provide specialist support for teachers and support staff.